Everybody's Golf Portable: Gameplay

 Everybody's Golf Portable is a golf game that emphasizes arcade-like gameplay over real life accuracy or locations.
 The game features all fictional characters and courses.
 It features several different modes, including a training mode to learn the game, simple match play, and a challenge mode feature many golf tournaments and unlockable items used to customizes the player's golfer.

 Reception

 The game received "favourable" reviews according to the review aggregation website Metacritic.
-Praise was given to its art style and simple but effect game mechanics.
+Praise was given to its art style and simple but effective game mechanics.
 IGN said: "Open Tee is easy to fall in love with.
 Sometimes you'll shout for joy, other times you'll curse in frustration.
 But it's all Hot Shots golfing, and this is one of the most spectacular golfing games out there".
 In Japan, Famitsu gave it a score of one eight, one nine, and two eights for a total of 33 out of 40.